Help us enhance and fix MFractor docs so everyone can get the most of this tool.

 Accepted contributions will be acknowledge on a specific section of the home page.
 Don't add the acknowledgements to your Pull Requests, otherwise they will be rejected.
 Citations will be only handled internally by our moderation team.

-To contribute you will need to install a few things:
+To contribute you can use the mkdocs-material docker image (preferred) or will need to install a few things:

 - Install Python.